Basic Policy

 (compensation for outside Audit & Supervisory Board members)

-The total amount of fixed compensation for Directors and Audit & Supervisory Board members indicated above includes the amount paid to two Directors and two out of three Audit & Supervisory Board members who retired on June 26, 2024, at the close of the 98th Ordinary General Shareholders’ Meeting held on the same day.
-One unpaid Audit & Supervisory Board member who retired and one unpaid Audit & Supervisory Board member who is in office are not included in these figures.
+The total amount of fixed compensation for Directors and Audit & Supervisory Board members indicated above includes the amount paid to one Director and one Audit & Supervisory Board members who retired on June 25, 2025, at the close of the 99th Ordinary General Shareholders’ Meeting held on the same day.
+One unpaid Audit & Supervisory Board member who is in office is not included in these figures.